Connect with others who understand.

 Written by Joan Grossman

-Persecutory delusions can be one of the most challenging symptoms of Parkinson’s disease (PD), both for people living with Parkinson’s and for their family members and caregivers.
+Persecutory delusions can be one of the most challenging psychotic symptoms of Parkinson’s disease (PD).
+This is true for people living with Parkinson’s and for their family members and caregivers.
 It’s something that many MyParkinsonsTeam members struggle with.

 “Delusions, delusions, delusions,” wrote one MyParkinsonsTeam member who is a caregiver for a relative with Parkinson’s.
 “Off to a bad start 🙁.”